maldroid/hardware-hacking/attack.md

 Here's a thing about timing attacks and CPUs.
 CPUs have lots of stuff to do, they are very busy, even if they are idle.
 What happens is that the difference between one correct password character and no correct password characters is so small that sometimes it just isn't there.
 That's the case here and that's what we learned the hard way.
 So... is there a way to make the attack more reliable?

-Well, if there's a random delay at play the best thing would be to just gather many, many samples and average the out.
+Well, if there's a random delay at play the best thing would be to just gather many, many samples and average it out.
 That's what we will be doing.
 I wrote a simple Python script which tests different password.

 ```
 from __future__ import print_function